 Motile bacteria will swim toward higher concentrations of certain chemical substances that we know to increase their life expectation (favorable chemicals), and they swim away from higher concentrations of chemical substances that we know to reduce their life expectation (noxious chemicals).
-Such a behavior is very subtly adapted and we know many details of it in Escherichia coli (E. coli)55.
+Such a behavior is very subtly adapted and we know many details of it in Escherichia coli (E. coli)53.
 The bacterium swims by using flagella.
 Counterclockwise rotation of the flagella allows all the flagella to draw themselves together into a coherent bundle, and the bacterium swims uniformly in one direction.
 Clockwise rotation of the flagella causes them to fly apart, the bacterium tumbles chaotically, and its motion lacks statistically preferred direction.
 Without environmental changes, the counterclockwise direction of the rotation is reversed every few seconds for a brief interval of time, producing a characteristic pattern of movement in which a straight line is interrupted by abrupt, random changes of direction.
-Therefore changes can be detected, which may occur in different places of the environment.
+Therefore, changes can be detected, which may occur in different places of the environment.
 When swimming at a constant velocity, the spatial gradient of chemical substances is detected as change in the chemical's concentration over time.
 If the concentration of noxious chemicals increases, then rotation reverses more frequently, thus inducing a more frequent change in the direction of the motion.
 If the concentration of noxious chemicals decreases, then rotation reverses less frequently, and the bacterium goes away from high concentrations of noxious chemicals.
 We observe an analogous procedure when the concentration relates to favorable chemicals.
-If the concentration increases, then rotation reverses less frequently, and the bacterium goes toward regions of higher concentrations of favorable chemicals.
-If the concentration decreases, then rotation reverses more frequently and the bacterium moves in different direction, but the frequency of reversing the rotation never goes to zero.
+If the concentration increases, then rotation reverses less frequently, and the bacteriations of favorable chemicals.
+If the concentration increases, then rotation reverses less frequently, and the bacteriations of favorable chemicals.
+If the concentration reverses more frequently and the bacterium goes toward regions of higher concentrations of favorable chemicals.
+If the concentration reverses more frequently and the bacterium moves in different direction, but the frequency of reversing the rotation never goes to zero.
 So, even in favorable conditions, the possibility of better conditions is always explored.